 #04: The Bonneville Salt Racer by Vintage Addiction Crew

 What do you get if you cross a 49cc Derby moped, a KTM 80 dirt bike, and a Beta Trueba enduro?
-Well, you get this very cool lookin’ salt racer from Spain’s Vintage Addiction Crew.
+Well, you get this very cool lookin’ custom built salt racer from Spain’s Vintage Addiction Crew.
 Inspired by the Bonneville speed machines, this crazy mash up is something else altogether.
 If you happen to have three bikes awaiting restoration in your garage, you could always go in the same direction as the Vintage Addiction Crew and roll all three bikes into one – the results may surprise you.
 Here we have a 49cc Derby engine sitting in a heavily customized Derby frame, wearing KTM 80 forks at the front, with a Beta Trueba wheel at the front and a Rieju Supermotard wheel at the rear, steered by Yamaha TZR handlebars, all held together with custom handmade bits and pieces…it’s lot to take in, but it somehow works.
 It’s straight and to the point, and it looks like it could smash a land speed record or two.

 #03: The Redman ’59 by AFS Taiwan

-There’s nothing quite like a stretched and lowered custom scooter, but this one comes with a nice and sexy retro edge that sets it apart from the rest.
+There’s nothing quite like a stretched and lowered custom motorcycles, but this one comes with a nice and sexy retro edge that sets it apart from other vintage mopeds.
 Built by AFS Taiwan, this rather splendid little mover started life as an SYM 90.
 If you’re not familiar with SYM, they’re a Taiwanese brand that build all kinds of bikes from little scooters to cool runarounds like the SYM Wolf motorcycle, so give the a look.
 For this build though, Tainan City’s AFS Taiwan decided to take a conventional 90cc machine and turn it into a fierce looking vintage drag racer, without compromising too much of the bike’s original charm.
 The Redman ’59 is mostly built using AFS’s own in-house fabricated parts, such as the forks, handlebars, the front wheel, fenders, and fuel tank – with very little being borrowed from other bikes or bought from aftermarket specialists, and that’s what makes this build pretty special.
-Our personal favorite part of this build is the awesome frame extension and the cool paint job from Taiwan’s Magical Brush Painting Studio – it really captures the essence of the build and takes this custom scooter to the next level.
+Our personal favorite part of this build is the awesome hard tail frame extension and the cool custom paint job from Taiwan’s Magical Brush Painting Studio – it really captures the essence of the build and takes this custom to the next level.

 #02: “The Guardian” by Cris Cofitis

-When you’re an already established motorcycle builder who’s competed at the AMD Championship custom bike build-off at Sturgis, you’re expected to deliver the goods when you pull the covers off one of your projects, and boy did Cris Cofitis deliver when he unveiled his incredible Piaggio Vespa custom.
-Most of the custom scooters listed above have been tinkered with to provide better performance for their riders.
+When you’re an already established motorcycle builder who’s competed at the AMD Championship custom bike build-off at Sturgis, you’re expected to deliver the goods when you pull the covers off one of your projects, and boy did Cris Cofitis deliver when he unveiled his incredible custom built Piaggio Vespa.
+Most of the mopeds listed above have been tinkered with to provide better performance for their riders.
 This one, however, is purely aesthetic.
 It’s not going to win any time trials, but if sculptural fabrication is your thing, then this should win first place.
 It’s called “The Guardian” and it may very well be one of the most impressive scooters ever built.
 Taking inspiration directly from the realms of diesel-punk and science-fiction, this amazing Vespa looks like it would be more at home riding through the streets of Fritz Lang’s Metropolis rather than on real life roads.
 It’s very art-deco, but despite its excess it’s not quite over the top.
 In fact, in its own way it’s almost understated and subtle, and could easily have snowballed into a tacky gears and levers parody of what it was supposed to be – but it toes the line perfectly.
 It’s a show bike, for sure, and the show it puts on is one that we could happily watch again and again.

 #01: The Electric Cub by Joe Fischer and Ryan Mischkulnig

-The custom scene is currently dominated by café racers, scramblers and bobbers, but when the kings of custom couture Deus Ex Machina held their bike build-off competition in 2015, the judges picked an unlikely winner.
+The custom scene is currently dominated by café racers, scramblers and bobbers, but when the kings of custom built couture Deus Ex Machina held their bike build-off competition in 2015, the judges picked an unlikely winner.
 It wasn’t a Honda CB750 café racer.
 Neither was it a Yamaha Virago bobber.
 It wasn’t even a Triumph scrambler either.
-It was this little Honda Cub C90.
+It was this little Honda Super Cub C90.
 But what made this build different from other custom scooters was the fact that it had done away with its conventional little engine, and was powered by a completely electric drivetrain.
 If Cris Cofitis’ Vespa was a little too over the top for you, then this minimalist and understated Honda Cub should get your attention.
 Using a small 5.2 kW electric motor from an MX H-52 Hurricane and a 1.5 kWh LiFePO4 battery, the Honda Cub was more or less finished.
 It was as simple as that – save for a few subtle aesthetic touches such as the removal of anything unnecessary like the fenders, airbox, and engine mounts, the addition of some copper tubing to catch the eyes and a set of striking blacked out wheels, and a stunning teal paint job to tie it all together.
-It’s simple, but that’s what makes it one of the best custom scooters out there.
+It’s simple, but that’s what makes it one of the best custom mopeds out there.

 Bonus: The Engine Swapped Vespa

 If the idea of an electric motorcycle coming in first place is too abhorrent for you, then we’ll throw in a bonus entry to make things right.
 Rather than settle on one particular custom, we’ve decided to cast a wider net instead.
 Basically, our alternative number one is a Vespa with an insane engine swap.
 It could be like this Repsol Honda inspired Vespa seen above, which boasts a quite frankly insane Honda CBR600RR engine instead of its standard little two-stroker…Or it could be this similarly engine swapped Yamaha FZR600 powered Vespa in the video below.
-We’ve seen all kinds of engine swaps that make for interesting custom scooters, and somewhere out there on the internet there’s a Hayabusa powered Vespa doing the works.
-But we prefer our custom scooters to be on the more reasonable side of insane, so a 600cc supersport engine is about as crazy as we’re willing to go!
+We’ve seen all kinds of engine swaps that make for interesting custom motorcycles, and somewhere out there on the internet there’s a Hayabusa powered Vespa doing the works.
+But we prefer our custom mopeds to be on the more reasonable side of insane, so a 600cc supersport engine is about as crazy as we’re willing to go!